Oropouche Virus Disease in Pregnancy

 Arboviral infections have re-emerged in South America in the past decade, initially with the large Zika outbreaks in 2015 and 2016 and recurrent outbreaks of chikungunya and dengue.1 Most recently, OROV has re-emerged at an unprecedented scale.

 OROV is a member of the Orthobunyavirus genus and was first identified in 1955.
 Since then, the virus has had limited circulation in parts of South America, with cases reported in settings close to forested areas.
 However, the current OROV outbreak has infected people living in regions far from forested areas.
-It is transmitted primarily through bites from small midges (Culicoides paraensis) as well as possibly some mosquitoes, including the Culex and Aedes species (which also transmit West Nile virus).1,2
+It is transmitted primarily through bites from small midges (Culicoides paraensis) as well as some mosquitoes, including the Culex and Aedes species (which also transmit West Nile virus).1,2

 Clinical Presentation